Digital-Preservation-Finland/dpx-validator/README.rst

 Validation procedures in ``dpx_validator.validations`` can return a single informational message or raise InvalidField exception when value in a field is invalid.
 Validation will continue to the next validation procedure.
-New procedures need to be added to ``dpx_validator.api.VALIDATED_FIELDS`` list with ascending ``offset`` order.
+Return value from a validation procedure is not required.
+Exception must be raised for a invalid value.
+New procedures are added to ``dpx_validator.api.VALIDATED_FIELDS`` list in ascending ``offset`` order.

 Copyright